vmsimon/dotfiles/README.md

     * antigen - Plugin manager for zsh, inspired by oh-my-zsh and vundle - https://antigen.sharats.me/
     * autojump - Shell extension to jump to frequently used directories - https://github.com/wting/autojump
     * bat - Clone of cat with syntax highlighting and Git integration - https://github.com/sharkdp/bat
-    * chafe - Versatile and fast Unicode/ASCII/ANSI graphics renderer - https://hpjansson.org/chafa/
+    * chafa - Versatile and fast Unicode/ASCII/ANSI graphics renderer - https://hpjansson.org/chafa/
     * curl -  Get a file from an HTTP, HTTPS or FTP server - https://curl.se
     * dive -Tool for exploring each layer in a docker image - https://github.com/wagoodman/dive
     * docker - Pack, ship and run any application as a lightweight container - https://www.docker.com/